strizhechenko/netutils-linux/README.rst

 Monitoring
 ----------

+All these top-like utils don't require root priveledges or sudo usage.
+So you can install and use them as non-priveledged user if you care about security.

+.. code :: shell
+  pip install --user netutils-linux

 network-top
 ~~~~~~~~~~~
-Most useful util in this repo that includes all top-like utils and allow to monitor interrupts, soft interrupts, network processing statistic for devices and CPUs!
-Even more - it doesn't requires sudo/root priveledges!
+Most useful util in this repo that includes all top-like utils and allow to monitor interrupts, soft interrupts, network processing statistic for devices and CPUs.

 .. image:: https://cloud.githubusercontent.com/assets/3813830/26570951/acacf18c-452c-11e7-8fe7-5d0952f39d8b.gif